-Are you accepting new clients?
-Yes!
-I am accepting new clients right now.
+Do you offer a sliding scale or reduced rates?
+Yes.
+I offer a 12-week, reduced rate program for clients who wish to work with me on targeted treatment goals and are not able to pay my full fee.
 How much time will I need to be in counseling?
 Everyone is different.
 There is not a set amount of time for counseling.
-I will work at your pace.
-How long can I see you for counseling?
-There is no time limit here.
-You are able to see your counselor as long as you and your counselor agree you are getting something out of the work you are doing together.
+We will work together to determine the frequency and duration of our sessions.
 How much time do I need to cancel an appointment?
 All appointments need to be canceled at least 24 hours before your session to avoid full charge for the canceled session.
 Do you tell other people what we talk about?
 By law, everything discussed in session remains between you and I. However, there are a few exceptions such as expressing danger to harm yourself or another person and/or abuse of a child or elderly person.
 In those cases, your counselor is required by law to help in the best way they can which means getting some outside support for you.